platformsh/platformsh-docs/sites/friday/src/get-started/express/_index.md

 title=Using third-party Git repository
 +++

-When using an external Git repository (Github, Gitlab, or Bitbucket) to store your source code and having the Git integration feature enabled, on each code updates, you will need to use the normal Git Flow (`git add . && git commit -m "message" && git push`) to push your code to your external repository using well known Git command seen below:
+When using an external Git repository (Github, Gitlab, or Bitbucket) to store your source code and having the Git integration feature enabled, on each code updates, you will need to use the normal Git workflow (`git add . && git commit -m "message" && git push`) to push your code to your external repository using well known Git command seen below:
 ```shell
 $ git add . && git commit -m "my new change"
 $ git push origin